 - not already hold a Masters degree or higher qualification.

-European Union (EU) nationals may be eligible if you:
+If you're a European Union (EU) national, you're eligible if you:

 - live in Wales on the first day of the first year of your course